fail2ban1337/web-coding-challenge/README.md

 # United Remote Coding Challenge

-a small web application allowing you to show nearby shops from your position
+a small web application allowing you to lists shops nearby from your position

 # 🚀Quick start